Smart Doll

 What day of the week do you dislike the most?

-I ask folks this question from time to time and more often than not, the reply is usually "Monday."
+I ask folks this question from time to time, and more often than not, the answer is “Monday.”

-When asked the reason why, most would say "because I have to go back to work / school."
+When I ask why, the usual reply is, “Because I have to go back to work or school.”

-As for me - I think you can tell that I love Monday ;-)
+As for me—well, I think it’s clear: I love Mondays ;-)

 About the Monday sculpt